-warning: Switching off the engine when your vehicle is still moving results in a significant decrease in braking assistance.
+WARNING: Switching off the engine when your vehicle is still moving results in a significant decrease in braking assistance.
 Higher effort is required to apply the brakes and to stop your vehicle.
 A significant decrease in steering assistance could also occur.
 The steering does not lock, but higher effort could be required to steer your vehicle.
 When you switch the ignition off, some electrical circuits, for example airbags, also turn off.
 If you unintentionally switch the ignition off, shift into neutral (N) and restart the engine.

-Only in case of emergency, do the following:
+Only in case of emergency, do the following.

-- 1. Press and hold the push button ignition switch until the engine stops, or press it three times within two seconds. - Shift into neutral (N) and use the brakes to safely bring your vehicle to a complete stop. - 3.
-Shift into park (P). - 4.
+- 1. Press and hold the push button ignition switch until the engine stops, or press it three times within two seconds.
+See Push Button Ignition Switch (page 177). - 2.
+Shift into neutral (N) and use the brakes to safely bring your vehicle to a complete stop.

+- Make sure that the transmission is in park (P) for automatic transmissions or neutral (N) for manual transmissions. - 4.
 Apply the parking brake.